-The Fund's strategy on the management of the market risk is driven by its investment objectives and guidelines.
-The Fund's primary investment objective is to invest in a balanced portfolio of GCC equities and other transferable securities.
+The Fund's strategy on the management of market risk is driven by its investment objectives and guidelines.
+The Fund's primary investment objective is disclosed in note 1.
 The Fund's market risk is managed on a daily basis by the Fund Manager in accordance with the policies and procedures in place.
 The Fund's overall market positions are monitored by the Advisory Board and Investment Committee on a periodic basis.